AlgebraicJulia/AlgebraicABMs.jl/docs/src/index.md

-# AlgebraicABMS.jl
+# AlgebraicABMs.jl

 ```@meta
-CurrentModule = AlgebraicABMS
+CurrentModule = AlgebraicABMs
 ```

-`AlgebraicABMS.jl` is a Julia library for...
+`AlgebraicABMs.jl` is a Julia library for...